ircv3/ircv3-specifications/extensions/metadata.md

 Here are additional cases where clients will receive `METADATA` messages:

-- Upon requesting the `metadata` capability, clients receive their non-transient metadata (for example, metadata stored by the server or by services).
-If none exists, the server MUST send a `RPL_METADATAEND` message instead.
+- Upon requesting the `metadata` capability, clients receive their non-transient metadata (for example, metadata stored by the server or by services) in a `metadata` batch with their own nick as target.
+If none exists, the server MUST send an empty batch instead.
 - When subscribing to a key, clients SHOULD receive the current value of that key for channels/users they are receiving updates for.
 - If `draft/metadata-notify-2` is negotiated, clients SHOULD receive the current values of keys they are subscribed to when they [`MONITOR`](https://ircv3.net/specs/extensions/monitor.html#monitor-command) a user, or when one of their monitored users comes online.